9 reasons why active travel should be on your bucket list

 1. Active Travel, or as ‘we’ like to call it, Travel

-What do we mean when we speak of “active travel?”
+What does it mean when we speak of “active travel?”
 It’s about centering each travel day around an activity that stimulates you physically and mentally.
-Where you can be outside, in the sunshine, the fresh air and in nature, boosting endorphins and sometimes learning how to do a thing something that you might not have done much before.
+Where you can be outside in the sunshine, enjoying nature, fresh air, boosting endorphins and sometimes trying or learning something new.

 Rather than basing your travel on looking at things, you are basing it on doing things.
-We are eschewing the supposed highlights for the subtle things that we notice while riding a bike down a quiet country lane, or while walking through a forest filled with birds, or paddling along an estuary with only the rhythmic sound of the paddles cutting through the water.
+Eschewing the supposed highlights for the subtle ones you only notice while riding a bike down a quiet country lane, walking through a forest filled with birds, or kayaking along an estuary with just the rhythmic sound of paddles cutting through the water.